 With its amazing historic buildings, fantastic ambience and situation near to the beautiful Cotswold countryside, Oxford is a great place for everyone to visit.
 On top of all this, Jewish visitors can experience the unique flavour of Oxford's Jewish life.
 Oxford has a small but thriving Jewish community similar to that found in any city that has a large University and range of hi-tech industry.

 So it may be that on a visit to the synagogue on a Shabbat morning, the visitor may find himself standing between a local shopkeeper and a visiting scholar from Jerusalem, or a graduate student, and a local pharmacist.
-On some weekends you may have a choice between the Orthodox form of service (which happens every week) and one of the other traditions that we have.
-Please refer to our prayer pages for details.
+On some weekends you may have a choice between the Orthodox service (which happens every week) and a service in one of the other traditions within Judaism.
 If you are visiting Oxford an excellent place to meet residents and other visitors is the kiddush after Saturday morning services, where all worshippers meet no matter what service they have attended.

 OJC hosts a wide range of cultural and educational events as do other groups in Oxford.
 Oxford has a major research centre in Hebrew and Jewish Studies, housed in the Clarendon Institute close to the Oxford Jewish Centre, with a programme of public lectures and classes, a thriving Jewish student society, Oxford JSoc, attached to both its universities (Oxford University and Oxford Brookes), and an energetic Chabad House.